ivankwongtszfung/LogBlotter-FSW-Powershell/README.md

 They are all great guys, credits on them.

 # Feature
+## XAML in Powershell
+We can use the C# library to read the XAML so that we can make a form using WPF.
+After we know that we can make a DataGrid to display all the data I store in an observable.
+This is only a lame DataGrid, just to demo the work.
 ## File System Watching (FSW)
 This is a brief introduction on what you can do with this File system watcher, for more information please read the documentation Written in MSDN
 * Filter : to filter the files you want to watch using regex, e.g. *.log, *.txt, *.abc